Shubhk0/CompareLoans/README.md

 Compare loan utility.
-- compare different kind of loans across various banks
+- compare different kind of loans benefits and interest of various banks